-Full Spectrum Enhanced CBG Tincture
+Full Spectrum Enhanced CBG Tincture (FREE SHIPPING)

 Our proprietary Full Spectrum Enhanced CBG Tincture combines all the cannabinoids, terpenes, and flavonoids of the hemp plant.
 We’ve created our 3000 mg & 6000 mg formula to include an enhanced percentage of CBG.
 Consisting of CBD, CBG, and all of the minor cannabinoids, this formula will in turn provide a host of other anti-inflammatories, the most powerful symptom relief on the global market.

 Cannabinoids are compounds

 that are found in the cannabis plant.
 They interact with the body's Endocannabinoid System, which is responsible for various physiological and cognitive processes.
 There are many different cannabinoids, each with its unique properties.
 The most well-known Cannabinoids are Cannabidiol (CBD) and Cannabigerol (CBG).